benjosephjones07/milestone-project-frakard/README.md

 2. At the top of the repository click 'Settings'
 3. Scroll down the settings options until you get to the 'Github pages' section, click 'Check it out here!'
 4. On the source dropdown menu, select 'main'
-5. The page will automatically refresh
+5. The page will automatically refresh, then click save.
 6. Scroll back through the page to locate the now published site link in the "GitHub Pages" section

 ## Credits